scriptnull/badgeit/CONTRIBUTING.md

 2. If you don't know where to start, check the issues with `beginner-friendly` label.
 3. Feel free to reach out, if you are struck with something.
 There is always somebody to help and something to learn.

+## Reporting bugs
+Please search the issue board if there it is already reported.
+Provide detailed incident history like screenshots, input data etc.

 ## Adding Contracts
 > These issues have `new contract` label